MEET THE SLOW FARMERS!

 In addition, we have individual annual contracts and direct payments between Slow and every Slow farmer, to increase sense of security and ownership.
 This is how they prefer it and this is how we do it!

-The Slow farmers’ way of working together is very different from the traditional farmers’ cooperative model, where thousands of farmers all mix their coffee together, and it is processed at a
+The Slow farmers’ way of working together is very different from the traditional farmers’ cooperative model, where thousands of farmers mix their coffee, which is processed at a large facility.
+Each Slow farmer processes their own coffee, which ensures that Slow can track each bag of coffee back to the individual farmer.